 - 1 tablespoon plus 1 teaspoon chili powder – divided

-- 1 ½ teaspoons cumin – divided
+- 1 ½ teaspoon cumin – divided

-- 1 teaspoon turmeric
+- 1 teaspoon smoked paprika

-- 1 medium onion – chopped
+- 1 medium onion finely chopped

 - 1 red bell pepper – removed and chopped

 - 3 cups spinach chopped (measure the spinach before chopping)

-- ½ cup of chopped cilantro optional
+- ½ cup cilantro chopped

 - 1 Lime